 The Autism Society is committed to educating people about autism and various interventions.
 In addition to families who live with autism every day, we also work to help members of the community understand the disorder.
 We can send written material on a wide variety of autism-related topics and, with enough lead time, provide speakers.
 We also make a point to inform our constituents about trainings, workshops, and presentations around the region.
 As resources allow, we sponsor educational programs and offer scholarships so that parents can attend conferences.
 We are always looking for ways to collaborate on educational initiatives.

-Please join The Shape of Behavior for a free educational opportunity to learn about promoting independence in children with autism and other special needs.
+Please join The Shape of Behavior for a free educational opportunity to learn about positive potty training in children with autism and other special needs.
 This is a free presentation and training led by our Austin-based BCBA.

 Childcare is provided!
 The schedule is as follows:

 8:15 – 8:30 – Closing

 Please RSVP with Christina Westendorf via email to firstname.lastname@example.org.
 We look forward to hearing from you!

 Sandbox ABA is excited to again host Jason Farrell of Farrell Financial.
 Jason has worked with over 1000 special needs families in the last few years.
 He is known for helping families navigate the rocky shoals of health insurance coverage.
 In addition, his practice focuses on finding long-term solutions to the financial concerns that keep them awake at night and to prepare them for both the expected and unknown future.